lexedata/lexedata/docs/Manual.md

 python -m lexedata.exporter.matrix FILENAME.xlsx
 ```

 helps preparing such a layout.
 It generates an Excel sheet which contains one column per language and one row per concept.
-Optionally, forms can be hyperlinked to their corresponding page or anchor in a web-browsable database version of the dataset, concepts can be output with their Concepticon links.
+Optionally, forms can be hyperlinked to their corresponding page or anchor in a web-browsable database version of the dataset, while concepts can be output with their Concepticon links.
 Also, you can specify a subset of languages and concepts to include, eg. only the {term}`primary concept`s.

 ### Export coded data for phylogenetic analyses

 Lexedata is a powerful tool to prepare linguistic data for phylogenetic
 analyses.
-It can be used to export a cldf dataset containing cognate judgements
+The command `python -m lexedata.exporter.phylogenetics` can be used to export a cldf dataset containing cognate judgements
 as a coded matrix for phylogenetic analyses to be used by standard phylogenetic
-software (such as [BEAST2](http://www.beast2.org/), [MrBayes](http://nbisweden.github.io/MrBayes/) or [revBayes](https://revbayes.github.io/)).
+software, (such as [BEAST2](http://www.beast2.org/), [MrBayes](http://nbisweden.github.io/MrBayes/) or [revBayes](https://revbayes.github.io/)).
 Different formats are supported,
 such as nexus, csv, a beast-friendly xml format, as well as a raw alignment
 format (similar to the FASTA format used in bioinformatics).
 Lexedata also
 supports different coding methods for phylogenetic analyses: {term}`root-meaning coding`,
-cross-meaning cognate sets AKA {term}`root presence coding`, and {term}`multistate coding`.
+cross-concept cognate sets AKA {term}`root presence coding`, and {term}`multistate coding`.

 Finally, you can use Lexedata
 to filter and export a portion of your dataset for phylogenetic analyses, e.g.